alronz/b2c-database-selection/MongoDB/Search Data/index.md

 #### Hash Index

-Hash index is used to store the hash value of the really values of the indexed field.
-If the indexed field is a sub-document, then it will collapses the whole document and compute the hash for all fields inside this sub-document.
+Hash index is used to store the hash value of the real values of the indexed field.
+If the indexed field is a sub-document, then it will collapse the whole document and compute the hash for all fields inside this sub-document.
 This index is used when you want to shard a collection by certain hash shard keys.
 This type of index doesn't support multi-key indexes.
 You can create a hash index using the "hashed" keyword as seen below:

 ````
 db.products.createIndex( { name: "hashed" } )